How about redefining the concept of love instead?

 There’s this guy.
 When his wife was pregnant, he went crazy about another woman.
 He is still with his wife, but fooling around with somebody else.
 He’s in love again.
 Everybody knows this guy.

 Love isn’t Princess Aurora’s wedding.
 And a substantial number of grownups tend to forget that.
-How do we keep it real with our kids and instill proper expectations so that they don’t live in a parallel universe until 30?
+How do we keep it real for our kids and instill proper expectations so that they don’t live in a parallel universe until 30-35?

 We have to be clear on the concept first.
 This is how I see it: